wavemotion-dave/A8DS/readme.txt

  * START  : START console button
  * SELECT : SELECT console button

-Tap in the Cart Slot to pick a new game.
+Tap the XEX icon or the Disk Drive to load a new game.

 --------------------------------------------------------------------------------
 Credits: